 Finally, homeowners should put into consideration the way the glass veranda will look.
 Here, the owner can decide if space will have bi-folding doors or will be enclosed.
 The doors can be fixed a few meters from the roof edge and leave out an area protected by oversailing.
 Also, they can be placed at the final point of the glass veranda and can be directly open into the garden.
 This creates a magical and inviting entrance.
 Glass verandas traditionally do not have walls and are just a sloping structure that protects the area below from rainfall.
 However, more and more people are opting for garden rooms, basically a veranda with glass walls, offering more protection from wind and rain.

 Although these steps may appear a little hectic, it is worth taking the time and effort to design the glass veranda, which can greatly transform your property and offer a welcoming and comfortable place for friends and family alike.

 Glazed extensions can make a real design statement and are hard to beat for the wow factor they provide.
-With modern technology you can have a space that can be used all year around.
+With modern technology, you can have a space that can be used all year round.
 For specialist advice on glass verandas or glass extensions click here for more information.

 Extending your living space using a veranda or extension will let you enjoy your outside space more whatever the weather.

-Flooring is also a vital choice, if you are going for an extensions a concrete base will be required, but if it is just a veranda you could go for composite decking which is weatherproof and will not rot, or paving slabs the choice is yours.
+Flooring is also a vital choice if you are going for extensions a concrete base will be required, but if it is just a veranda you could go for composite decking which is weatherproof and will not rot, or paving slabs the choice is yours.